sivanth2000/distributed-system_project/README.md

 ### Quorum replication (3 nodes)
 - **Quorum write** replicates to multiple nodes and returns ACK summary.
 - **Quorum read** reads from multiple nodes and returns the “best” value; can repair stale replicas.
+- PUT /quorum/keys/{key} accepts raw bytes (the value) and replicates it (N=3, W=2).
+- GET /quorum/keys/{key} returns the raw bytes, and metadata is returned via headers (x-ds-oid, x-ds-version, x-ds-writer, etc.) (if that’s how your server works — your curl output suggests it does).

 ### Ledger
 - `POST /ledger/mine` mines a block that contains key entries (key → oid snapshot).